AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-react-starter/README.md

 import { Link } from "@swc-react/link";
 ```

-3. Add the component in the html file.
+3. Add the component in the same file.

 ```html
    This is a <Link href="#">example link</Link>.